cadethacker/cade-bootcamp/10-spring-boot-start.md

 3. Click "Generate" at the bottom

 A zip file will download to your laptop.
-If you are on a Mac, then the file will be called RetailBackend.zip and will bein your ~/Downloads directory.
+If you are on a Mac, then the file will be called RetailBackend.zip and will be in your ~/Downloads directory.
 Open your terminal/iTerm2 and move this file to where ever you want to expand the zip file.
 For me, this is the command I run:

 `mv ~/Downloads/RetailBackend.zip ~/Documents/`